-- In meteorites, Rb, Sr, Y, Zr and Nb are trace constituents at the ppm level (Mason et al., 1976; Leya et - al., 2004).
-A key conceptual step in utilizing in situ produced terrestrial krypton, Kr{it}, is the realization - 59 that, due to the geochemical differentiation of the Earth, the target elements for cosmogenic Kr form - 60 discrete minerals, or are enriched in other minerals.
-For example: Rb is enriched in biotite; Sr forms - strontianite (SrCO3), strontian calcite (up to several % Sr) or coelestine (SrSO4); Y forms xenotime - 62 (YPO4); Zr zircon (ZrSiO4) and baddeleyite (ZrO2); and Nb is present in columbite ((Fe,Mn,Mg)Nb2O6). - Enrichments in these minerals over the concentrations in meteorites may be in the order of $10^3 10^4$, - similar in magnitude to the cosmic ray flux differences between space and on Earth (Dunai, 2010), but - 65 in a reversed sense.
-The lower cosmic ray flux on Earth is thus fully compensated by the higher target- - element concentrations and so determination of Kr{it} in these minerals should be as easily attainable as - Kr{iet} is in meteorites.
+In meteorites, Rb, Sr, Y, Zr and Nb are trace constituents at the ppm level (Mason et al., 1976; Leya et al., 2004).
+A key conceptual step in utilizing in situ-produced terrestrial krypton, Krit, is the realization that, due to the geochemical differentiation of the Earth, the target elements for cosmogenic Kr form discrete minerals or are enriched in other minerals.
+For example: Rb is enriched in biotite; Sr forms strontianite (SrCO3), strontian calcite (up to several % Sr) or coelestine (SrSO4); Y forms xenotime (YPO4), Zr zircon ($ZrSiO_4$) and baddeleyite (ZrO_2); and Nb is present in columbite ((Fe,Mn,Mg)Nb2O6).
+Enrichments in these minerals over the concentrations in meteorites may be of the order of 10^3 - 10^4 , similar in magnitude to the cosmic ray flux differences between space and on Earth (Dunai, 2010), but in a reversed sense.
+The lower cosmic ray flux on Earth is thus fully compensated by the higher target-element concentrations and so determination of Krit in these minerals should be as easily attainable as Kriet is in meteorites.

-- 69 Given the list of potential minerals, it appears that only zircon is near-ubiquitous on the Earth's surface, - 70 albeit as accessory mineral.
-Therefore, in the following we focus on zirconium as the target element and - 71 zircon as the target mineral.
-Considerations for other target elements/minerals are conceptually similar.
+Given the list of potential minerals, it appears that only zircon is near-ubiquitous on the Earth's surface, albeit as an accessory mineral.
+Therefore, in the following we focus on zirconium as the target element and zircon as the target mineral.
+Considerations for other target elements or minerals are conceptually similar.